About The Exchange Saleroom

 Over fifty years on and the Exchange Saleroom is still going strong.
 It is the leading Fine Art saleroom in East Yorkshire with around twenty-six auctions held every year.
 Things have moved on considerably since those early days and the advent of the internet has played a large part in the marketing of every item that comes through the door.

 In 2016 we started using the online live bidding platform thesaleroom.com to offer all lots to the national and global marketplace.
 That decision has proved to be the right one, with almost 40% of lots now selling to buyers on the internet.
 We have also seen a significant lift in the prices achieved and a drop in the number of unsold lots.
 This is particularly relevant to the ceramics sector where strong interest and highly competitive bidding comes on items that originate from China.

 Andrew has thirty years’ experience, having previously worked for Phillips and Bonhams.
 His specialities are jewellery, watches, silver, coins, medals, Art Deco bronzes, motor cars and motorbikes.

-Graham has over forty years’ experience, he has worked for DAH for six years and previously ran an auction house in Lincolnshire.
+Graham has over forty years’ experience, he has worked for DAH for eight years and previously ran an auction house in Lincolnshire.
 His specialities are the collectors market, ceramics and furniture.